 Mr GAN Kim Yong

-Mr Gan entered politics in 2001 and was elected as a Member of Parliament (MP) for Holland-Bukit Panjang GRC.
+Mr Gan entered politics in 2001 and was elected as a Member of Parliament (MP) for Holland-Bukit Panjang Group Representation Constituency (GRC).
 In 2006, he was re-elected as MP to serve in the Chua Chu Kang Single Member Constituency.
-He was re-elected as MP for the Group Representation Constituency (GRC) of Chua Chu Kang at the 2011 and 2015 General Elections.
+He was re-elected as MP for Chua Chu Kang GRC at the 2011, 2015 and 2020 General Elections.

-He was awarded the Overseas Merit Scholarship to read Engineering in Cambridge University and graduated with a Bachelor degree (Honours) in 1981.
-Mr Gan subsequently obtained his Master’s Degree in Engineering from Cambridge University in 1985.
+Mr Gan was awarded the Overseas Merit Scholarship to read Engineering in Cambridge University and graduated with a bachelor’s degree (honours) in 1981.
+Mr Gan subsequently obtained his master’s degree in Engineering from Cambridge University in 1985.

-Mr Gan was born in 1959.
-He is married with two daughters.
+Born in 1959, Mr Gan is married with two daughters.

 Senior Minister and Coordinating Minister for National Security